Ordinary local government elections are held every two years on the third Saturday in October.

 Voting in a local government election is not compulsory in Western Australia.
 However, all electors are strongly encouraged to vote.

-A local government may run either a postal election or an in-person election.
-Where a voting in-person election system is in place, electors may apply for a postal vote, absent vote or an early vote if they are not able to go to a polling booth on election day.
+A local government may run either a postal election or a voting in-person election.
+Where an in-person election is held, electors may apply for a postal vote, absentee vote or an early vote if they are not able to go to a polling booth on election

 WAEC website.
 For all other elections, contact the relevant local government for more information.